MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-deployment-notes.md

 #### To enable RMS licensing redirection by using the Windows registry

-1. Open the Windows registry editor, Regedit.exe:
+1. Open the Windows registry editor, Regedit.exe.

-    -   On the client computer, in the Run window, type **regedit**, and then press Enter to open Registry Editor.

 2. In Registry Editor, navigate to one of the following: